kodecocodes/i9t/custom-segues/custom-segues.markdown

 There's another benefit too.
 With multitasking on the iPad when your app is used in split screen, you will be wanting your app's presented controllers to adapt to their correct state fluidly.
 Because segues are now retained in memory they can now act as controller for the adapted state.

 In this chapter you will discover how to create your own library of custom segues.
-You'll find out how to:
+You'll need basic knowledge of storyboards and segues, but as long as you've understood the previous chapter What's New In Storyboards you'll be fine.

-* Create a segue
+Now you'll find out how to:

-* Animate the segue
+* Create and animate a custom segue
 * Make your segue reusable within navigation and tab controllers
 * Adapt between different size classes